awsdocs/amazon-cognito-developer-guide/doc_source/user-pool-settings-analytics.md

 1. Choose **Share user attribute data with Amazon Pinpoint** if you want Amazon Cognito to send email addresses and phone numbers to Amazon Pinpoint in order to create additional endpoints for users\.
 **Note**
-An *endpoint* uniquely identifies a user device to which you can send push notifications with Amazon Pinpoint\.
-For more information about endpoints, see [Adding endpoints](https://docs.aws.amazon.com/pinpoint/latest/developerguide/endpoints.html)in the *Amazon Pinpoint Developer Guide*\.
+An *endpoint* uniquely identifies a user device where you can send push notifications with Amazon Pinpoint\.
+For more information about endpoints, see [Adding endpoints to Amazon Pinpoint](https://docs.aws.amazon.com/pinpoint/latest/developerguide/audience-define-endpoints.html) in the *Amazon Pinpoint Developer Guide*\.

 1. Enter an **IAM role** that you already created or choose **Create new role** to create a new role in the IAM console\.